Khotyn Uprising: Violent repression

 Overall, Liskun's incursion was quickly rejected by the returning Romanian Army.
 In the early stages of the rebellion, it acted out on its previous warnings, repeatedly shelling the Podolian villages of Nahoriany and Kozliv.
 During this interval, Davidoglu's troops were joined by various units, including the entire 37th Infantry Regiment, which moved from Bacău to Noua Suliță, and the machine-gunners of Bălți.
 On January 28–30, the regrouped units, under Colonel Victor Tomoroveanu, forced rebels out of Noua Suliță, Nedăbăuți, Dăncăuți and Cliscăuți, reaching Anadol; other groups retook Rucșin and Rașcov.
-A state of siege was imposed in neighboring Bukovina, before troops from there could be marched into Hotin County; "already on February 1, the insurgent forces were pushed back over the Dniester, and internal rebellions were repressed".
+A state of siege was imposed in neighboring Bukovina, before troops from there could be marched into Hotin County.
+In Cernăuți, where "cannon shots [from Khotyn] could be heard", the military authorities shut down Ukrainian schools and ordered mass arrests of political suspects.

+The counterattack in Khotyn was swift: "already on February 1, the insurgent forces were pushed back over the Dniester, and internal rebellions were repressed".
 A force still answering to the Khotyn Directorate was able to cross the Dniester back into Podolia, reportedly "without losses".
 From January 28, the intervention was nominally led by Nicolae Petala, who had taken over from Davidoglu.
 However, Davidoglu could not be replaced in time, and, with his aide Ressel, was the one to actually take Khotyn; they had already received orders to quell any incursion or revolt "with the greatest violence, including the complete destruction of any [rebel] locality".
 Davidoglu is therefore widely seen as responsible for the bloody interlude which followed.
 Although Giurcă believes that Davidoglu acted "within the confines of wartime regulations", fellow generals, including Ion Antonescu, criticized his random killing of civilians, noting that it enshrined Romania's negative image as a "country of savages".